What is tensorpack?¶

 You can use any TF-based symbolic function library to define a model, including a small set of functions within tensorpack.

 Tensorpack trainers manage the training loops for you.
-They also include data parallel logic for multi-GPU or distributed training.
+They also include data parallel logic for multi-GPU and distributed training.
 At the same time, you have the power of customization through callbacks.

 Callbacks are like